ahlstromcj/seq66/README.md

         *   Fixed issue #80 where some MIDI controls were getting recorded.
         *   Fixed issue #81, adding <stdexcept> to code catching std::invalid_argument.
+        *   Fixed issue #83 where parsing 'rc' port lines failed with a port name having a trailing space.
         *   Added a "Pattern Fix" dialog to allow a whole pattern to be shifted, quantized, and changed in length all at once.
 Useful for fixing a badly played pattern or scaling the duration.